Lactation Support Policy

 Policy Statement

-• Storage – Employees will be responsible for storage of the expressed breast milk.
+Employees are responsible for storage of their expressed milk.

 Related Requirements